Children’s Hospice South West’s response to coronavirus

 We are aware of the passion and dedication that many hundreds of volunteers consistently demonstrate in support for CHSW.
 However, we would ask that all of our volunteers look after themselves and their families as a first priority.

 We understand that many of our volunteers may fall into the vulnerable categories outlined by Public Health England.
-Please do inform your CHSW contact if this is the case so that they can ensure you are taking all the necessary steps to protect yourself during this time, your health and wellbeing are very important to us.
+Please ensure you are taking all the necessary steps to protect yourself during this time, your health and wellbeing are very important to us.

-We would like to thank our volunteers for their wonderful support.
+We would like to thank our volunteers for their wonderful ongoing support and we hope to see you all again soon.